Roots of the most of the Permit-to-Work process challenges

 Missing hazards in permit to work

-So, what’s the solution to building a solid foundation for an efficient and safe Permit to Work process?
+So, what’s the solution to building a solid foundation for an efficient and safe Permit-to-work process?

 In other words, if you want to go from A to B, follow the process, and you will go the most optimal and safe way.